martincusack979/applied_statistics/README.md

 # Project

-  All work undertaken for the project in the Applied Statistics module is contained in the Jupyter notebook in this repository named **project.ipynb**
+  All work undertaken for the project in the Applied Statistics module is contained in a Jupyter notebook in this repository named **project.ipynb**

+  ## Project Description
+  In this project, you will analyze the PlantGrowth R dataset.
+You will find a short description of it on Vicent Arel-Bundock's Rdatasets page.
+The dataset contains two main variables, a treatment group and the weight of plants within those groups.

+  Your task is to perform t-tests and ANOVA on this dataset while describing the dataset and explaining your work.
+In doing this you should:

+  Download and save the dataset to your repository.
+Describe the data set in your notebook.
+Describe what a t-test is, how it works, and what the assumptions are.
+Perform a t-test to determine whether there is a significant difference between the two treatment groups trt1 and trt2.
+Perform ANOVA to determine whether there is a significant difference between the three treatment groups ctrl, trt1, and trt2.

+  Explain why it is more appropriate to apply ANOVA rather than several t-tests when analyzing more than two groups.

 ## References